 irresponsible and the responsible.
 I'll leave it up to anyone reading

-this as to which their conscience determines they wish to be.
+this, as to which their conscience determines they wish to be.

 INBREEDING is a very close cross between a given pair

-I can't see what it might achieve.
+I can't see what it is expected to achieve.

-Inbreeding should only be attempted by extremely knowledgeable breeders
+Inbreeding should only be attempted by extremely knowledgeable breeders.

 LINEBREEDING is the breeding of two animals who are closely related